Are Electric Scooters Legal?

 You can find an up-to-date list of areas and more information about the rental schemes here.

-Do you need a driver’s license for an electric scooter?
+Do you need a driver’s licence for an electric scooter?

 Yes.
-If you want to rent an electric scooter through one of the schemes mentioned above, then you’ll need to hold a valid full or provisional driving license that includes the ‘Q’ category entitlement.
-This category can be found on licenses for categories AM, A or B.
+If you want to rent an electric scooter through one of the schemes mentioned above, then you’ll need to hold a valid full or provisional driving licence that includes the ‘Q’ category entitlement.
+This category can be found on licences for categories AM, A or B.

 Do you need insurance for an electric scooter?